Cloud API Services Platform

 - When you are prompted to enter a passphrase, press Enter to leave it empty.

-- Put the generated key file in the /home/User_Name/.ssh folder.
+- Put the generated key file in the /home/User_Name/.ssh directory.

 Add the public key to the settings of your Git server.

 Create a known-hosts file by executing the following command:

 ssh-keyscan -H git_server_hostname >> known_hosts

 If you are using multiple SSH private keys, create a

 config file in your .ssh folder